PorismJamesDavidson/PorismJamesDavidson.github.io/readme.md

 [127.0.0.1:4000](http://127.0.0.1:4000/)

-## Using ubuntu or Linux sub-system for window ubuntu.
+## Using Ubuntu or Windows Subsystem for Linux Ubuntu.

 ### To install